LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-NewFunction.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - New Function Command
+# LambdaSharp CLI - New Function Command

 The `new function` command is used to add a function to an existing module.
 The command can either create a C# or a Javascript function using the `--language` option.